 Trunk-or-treating is similar, but inherently different.
-This new alternative plays out usually in the parking lot of a church or maybe a school.
+This alternative plays out usually in the parking lot of a church or maybe a school.
 Participants place candy in the trunks of their cars and the children walk around in a circle and score some candy.
 Parents are increasingly choosing to participate in these events for a number of reasons but most commonly because they are "safe" and "convenient".
 Sounds reasonable, right?
 Is this a win-win?

-Trunk-or-treating can rob today's youth (and their parents) of a number of important lessons learned by hitting their neighbors up for candy on All Hallows Eve.
+Trunk-or-treating can deprive today's youth (and their parents) of a number of important lessons learned by hitting their neighbors up for candy on All Hallows Eve.
 It perpetuates the myth that your those in your neighborhood are not to be trusted.
 Lenore Skenazy, author of "Free-Range Kids", states that “This reinforces the community-killing idea that kids aren’t ever safe outside the home, school, or supervised program.”
 Obviously there are circumstances where this true and it is not difficult to pinpoint which homes you should not visit.
 But by taking this tradition off Main Street you are also taking the eyes off of Main Street.
 Mark Saal with the Standard Examiner even makes the point that trunk-or-treating teaches children that candy can be found in strangers' trunks.
 Kids do not get to experience the same thrill of walking down a street and building the self-awareness of what a community should be.
-In other words, kids are not learning where a dentist might live (you know what I mean) or where that spooky house is around the block.
+In other words, kids are not learning where a dentist might live (evidenced by receiving a toothbrush in lieu of candy) or where that spooky house is around the block.